 - An entire brisket is made up of two muscles that overlap.

 - Brisket is a very tough cut of meat that needs hours of cooking time to become tender.
-Once it does, brisket is unbelievably delicious and it will melt-in-your-mouth.
+Once it does, brisket is unbelievably delicious and it will melt in your mouth.

 What to Serve with Brisket

-Really, any way you serve this, it will be absolutely scrumptious.
+- Really, any way you serve this, it will be absolutely scrumptious.
 It's perfect for Cooking On The Weekends! 😉

-Can you make this ahead?
+Can you make it ahead?

 Yes!
 It only gets better with time.
 You can make it up to four days ahead of time.